Cooperation, competition and multi-scale reorganisation: reconfigurable assembly of spherical colloids under combined electric and magnetic fields: Experimental Section

-\threesubsection{Analysis}\\ For fields in cooperation and competition (sec 2.2 and Figure 2) where both electric and magnetic fields were parallel to each other, bright objects in the focal plane were marked with red annotations and darker objects that were out of focus were marked with blue.
+For fields in cooperation and competition (sec 2.2 and Fig. 2) where both electric and magnetic fields were parallel to each other, bright objects in the focal plane were marked with red annotations and darker objects that were out of focus were marked with blue.
 In vertical stacks, the particles go out of focus, and hence, the stacks were marked with blue.
-In Figure 2, the total number of objects counted is therefore a sum of the red and blue annotations.
-In Figure 2a-c, the cooperative stacking from both the fields leads to every particle in the field of view joining a stack.
-Hence, the number of particles per stack ($N_s$) is calculated by dividing the total number of objects in Figure 2a (no field condition) by the total number of stacks in Figure 2c.
+In Fig. 2, the total number of objects counted is therefore a sum of the red and blue annotations.
+In Fig. 2a-c, the cooperative stacking from both the fields leads to every particle in the field of view joining a stack.
+Hence, the number of particles per stack ($N_s$) is calculated by dividing the total number of objects in Fig. 2a (no field condition) by the total number of stacks in Fig. 2c.
 Note that this is an approximate number.
-In the case of competitive interactions, as in Figure 2f-h, the number of particles in the stack ($N_s$) is calculated as $N_s = (\text{Total number of objects as seen in Figure 3f}- \text{Number of red objects in Figure 3h})/ \text{(Number of blue objects in Figure 3h)}$.
-This therefore excludes the particles (in red) that stay in the focal plane confined by the EHD forces from being counted in the calculation of $N_s$.
-Here, we assume that every blue object in Figure 2h is a stack.
+In the case of competitive interactions, as in Fig. 2f-h, the number of particles in the stack ($N_s$) is calculated as This therefore excludes the particles (in red) that stay in the focal plane confined by the EHD forces from being counted in the calculation of $N_s$.
+Here, we assume that every blue object in Fig. 2h is a stack.
 This is a reasonable assumption since once the E field is turned ON, particles are brought into a planar configuration and hence would appear in the focal plane.
 Therefore, any instance of a particle going out of the focal plane would be due to stacking from the B field.